Bifurcations and Spectral Stability of Solitary Waves in Coupled Nonlinear Schr\"odinger Equations: Spectral Stability of the Fundamental Solitary Wave

-which are the same as the well-understood eigenvalue problem for $u=\e^{\i\omega t}U_0(x)$ in the single nonlinear Schr\"odinger equation with the nonlinearity $\partial_1F(|u|^2,0)u$.
-We summarize fundamental spectral properties of \eqref{eqn:lin_eq_1} as follows (see, e.g., Section 5.3.1 of \cite{Ya10} for the proof).
+The first and second components of \eqref{eqn:eigprob} become \eqref{eqn:lin_eq_1}, which are the same as the well-understood eigenvalue problem for $u=\e^{\i\omega t}U_0(x)$ in the single nonlinear Schr\"odinger equation with the nonlinearity $\partial_1F(|u|^2,0)u$.
+We summarize fundamental spectral properties of \eqref{eqn:lin_eq_1} as follows (see, e.g., Section~5.3.1 of \cite{Ya10} for the proof).

 \begin{prop} All eigenvalues of \eqref{eqn:lin_eq_1} are either real or purely imaginary.
-The zero eigenvalue is of geometric multiplicity two and of algebraic multiplicity $\ge4$, where the equality holds if and only if $\partial_\omega\|U_0\|_{L^2}^2\ne0$. \eqref{eqn:lin_eq_1} has a pair of positive and negative eigenvalues with the same modulus if $\partial_\omega\|U_0\|_{L^2}^2<0$ and has no nonzero real eigenvalues if $\partial_\omega\|U_0\|_{L^2}^2>0$. \end{prop}
+The zero eigenvalue is of geometric multiplicity two and of algebraic multiplicity $\ge4$, where the equality holds if and only if $\partial_\omega\|U_0\|_{L^2}^2\ne0$.
+Moreover, \eqref{eqn:lin_eq_1} has a pair of positive and negative eigenvalues with the same modulus if $\partial_\omega\|U_0\|_{L^2}^2<0$ and has no nonzero real eigenvalues if $\partial_\omega\|U_0\|_{L^2}^2>0$. \end{prop}